Recognizing Platform Candlestick Patterns™

 There have been many changes to the technical patterns of the downside in recent years.
-Knowing what to study in technical patterns to improve profits is necessary for Selling Short stocks during Market Corrections.
+Knowing what to study in technical patterns to improve profits is necessary in order to successfully Sell Short stocks during a Market Correction.

-Here are 5 tips for Selling Short stocks during an Intermediate-Term Market Correction or a Bear Market:
+Here are 5 Sell Short tips for stocks during an Intermediate-Term Market Correction or a Bear Market:

-1. There are many new Topping Formations.
-The older textbooks on Technical Analysis feature 5 main Topping Formation candlestick patterns.
-However due to the giant Buy Side Institutions moving their huge lot orders off the exchanges into Dark Pools and the numerous new order types available to them, Dark Pool Quiet Rotation™ which is the method of slowly lowering their quantity of held shares is now changing the structure of tops.
+The older textbooks on Technical Analysis feature 5 main Topping Candlestick Patterns.
+However, due to the giant Buyside Institutional Investors moving their huge lot orders off the exchanges into Dark Pools and the numerous new stock order types available to them, Dark Pool Quiet Rotation™ which is the method of slowly lowering their quantity of held shares, is now changing the structure of tops.

-2. Part of learning Selling Short stocks is to know when stocks will reverse and move up.
-Bottoming Patterns during Market Corrections are also different than the primary bottoms that most traders have learned.
+Part of learning to Sell Short stocks is to know when stocks will reverse and move up.
+Bottoming Patterns during a Market Correction are also different than the primary bottoms that most traders have learned.
 This example is to show that it is important to recognize when a stock is poised to move up instead of down.
-The key factor again is identifying the most important Market Participant Group which is the giant Buy Side Institutions.
+The key factor again is identifying the most important Market Participant Group which is the giant Buyside Institutional Investors.
 They have the ability to control price, during their Dark Pool Quiet Accumulation phase.
-Their order does not trigger their incremental buying, unless the stock is within a certain price range called a Dark Pool Buy Zone™ because they use a bracketed order.
+Their stock order type does not trigger their incremental buying, unless the stock is within a certain price range called a Dark Pool Buy Zone™ because they use a bracketed order.

 Martha Stokes CMT

 TechniTrader technical analysis using TC2000 charts, courtesy of Worden Bros.